Hongman Choi: Outside the ring

 In 2008 Choi began a singing career with supermodel Kang Su-hee in Korea under the name of Beauty & The Beast.
 He also made a rap single featuring vocals by Kang.
 In 2009, he made his movie debut in the Japanese film Goemon.

 He has some tattoos.
 His surname "Choi" on his left shoulder., on his left forearm the phrase "Secret of success is constancy to purpose", on his chest "No Pain No Gain".

 In April 2010, Choi appeared as part of the main cast in Japanese TV drama series Kaibutsu-kun, adapted from Fujiko Fujio's Kaibutsu-kun of the same name.
 Choi played the character Franken, which was one of the three understudies of prince Kaibutsu-kun.

 In April 2012 he appeared as a guest in the 19th episode of the Korean variety show Invincible Youth 2.

 He has also done several endorsement works with actress / former model Karina.
 He has been a face for Lotte's ice cream product Mona Oh ('Monaka-King') alongside Karina.
 He threw out the ceremonial first pitch along with Karina at the Chiba Lotte Marines-Yomiuri Giants game in Chiba Marine Stadium on June 11, 2006.
 He has also done endorsement works for videogame LittleBigPlanet with Mari Yaguchi, a former member of the music group Morning Musume.

 In March 2012, he made a special guest appearance in episode 2 and another in July 2012 in episode 17 of JTBC variety programme Shinhwa Broadcast hosted by boyband Shinhwa.

 On September 8 and 15, 2013, he appeared in episodes 310 and 311 of the variety show 2 Days & 1 Night (KBS2) as a guest of regular cast-member Kim Jong-min.

+On December 29, 2013, he appeared in episode 6 of The Return of Superman (KBS), visiting Lee Hwijae.

 On November 16, 2014, he appeared in episode 28 of reality show Roommate (SBS) as a guest along with female singer Hong Jin-young.

 On June 23, 2015, he appeared in episode 254 of variety show Running Man (SBS) as a guest as well as a hunter for Running Man nametags.